ArchGalileu/pessoal2018/content/page/bilhetes.en.md

 ---
-title: "Tickets - Sonatas and Partitas for Solo Violin by J. S. Bach (BWV 1001 - 1002)"
+title: "Sonatas and Partitas for Solo Violin by J. S. Bach (BWV 1001 - 1002)"
 linktitle: Tickets
-description: Concerts thursdays at 17:00 at Igreja da Misericórdia do Porto, MMipo
+description: Concerts thursdays at 17:00 at Igreja da Misericórdia do Porto, MMipo, Porto, Portugal
 summary: Sonatas and Partitas for Solo Violin by J. S. Bach (BWV 1001 - 1002), Gaspar Santos, violin, at Igreja da Misericórdia do Porto, MMipo
 date: 2022-12-01T00:00:00+01:00
 type: event